 Blue is an effective color for work and business.
 It is the most popular color among men and known to evoke feelings of calmness.

-Red is a color that symbolizes emotion.
+Red is a color that symbolize emotion.
 The color tends to evoke feelings of passion and intensity.

 Colors for Marketing